-To ensure physical distancing measures, the seating plan has been adapted to allow two empty seats between each person or family cell.
+To ensure physical distancing measures, the seating plan has been adapted to allow at least one empty seat between each person or family cell.

 - During your online purchase, you may reserve a solo seat or duo seats.
-Only members of the same family cell are permitted to reserve duo seats.
+Only members of the same family unit are permitted to reserve duo seats.

 Ticket exchange policy

 The exchange policy has been attenuated to allow for the postponement of a visit to Bourgie Hall.
-If you are unable to attend a concert (health concerns or Covid-19 symptoms), the amount of your ticket will be credited to your account and may be used for any other concert produced by Bourgie Hall in the season 2020-2021 and 2021-2022.
+If you are unable to attend a concert (health concerns or Covid-19 symptoms), the amount of your ticket will be credited to your account and may be used for any other concert produced by Bourgie Hall in its 2021-2022 season.